MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-azure-synapse-studio/includes/1-introduction.md

 - Use Azure Synapse Studio
 - Understand the Azure Synapse Analytical processes
-- Explore the Data Hub
+- Explore the Data hub
-- Explore the Develop Hub
+- Explore the Develop hub
-- Explore the Orchestrate Hub
+- Explore the Orchestrate hub
-- Explore the Monitor Hub
+- Explore the Monitor hub
-- Explore the Manage Hub
+- Explore the Manage hub

 Before taking this module, it is recommended that the student can: